csc-training/sscc-qc-basic/tutorial2/README.md

 replace  `your-username` with your actual username in order to make it a unique and not interfering with other participants projects.
   * If you use a locally installed TmoleX then define the new project under your home directory, e.g. `~/qc_tutorial2` .
 1. A new job is initiated within your new TmoleX project.
-1. Rename the first job in this project according to the `cid` identifier you picked fro mthe list
+1. Rename the first job in this project according to the `cid` identifier you picked from the list
 !["Rename job"](../img/t2_0.png)
 1. In the first `Geometry` subsection paste your SMILES string into the slot `SMILES to 3D`.
 Pushing the buttons should launch the TmoleX viewer showing the 3D structure of the molecule corresponding to your SMILES string.
 !["SMILES"](../img/t2_1.png)